freddyboucher/gwt-oauth2/README.md

 Release Notes
 -------------
+- 1.0
+    - Expose TokenStore and add TokenStore#keySet and TokenStore#remove
 - 1.0-RC2
     - Fix: Uncaught TypeError: Cannot set property 'innerText' of null
     - Add 'viewport' meta to have a readable message on Mobile device